-Aircraft Accident Investigation Procedure Manual SLCAP 9999 las sections Volume: 1 Section: An August and Aug Investigation Chapter: 6 Page: 6-12
+Aircraft Accident Investigation Procedure Manual SLCAP 9999 To be the second of the second Investigation Volume: 1 S Section: Investigation Chapter: 6 Page: 6-12

 Tags are usually attached to the items promptly upon recovery and before the items are transported to the shore or storage area.
 Nevertheless, items found and brought in by other parties (e.g. volunteers) may not carry any tags.